pinecoders/pine-utils/snippets/readme.md

 You have three options if you want to contribute:

+1. Do everything yourself:
+    - Fork the repo
-1. Fork the repo, use the supplied snippet templates to format each of your snippet, add them to the existing categories and issue a PR.
+    - use the supplied snippet templates to format each of your snippet, add them to the existing categories and issue a PR.
 1.

 - Authors are recognized in each snippet.